toblum/McLighting/README.md

 > Because of it's open architecture and APIs it's easy to build new clients for different platforms (iOS, Android, Windows Universal Apps, Siri/Cortana integration, ...).

 ___
+Update 12.02.2018:
+Added Home Assistant Support using MQTT Light.
+A better implementation would be using MQTT Light JSON.

 Update 31.01.2018:
 User @codmpm did a very professional McLighting installation and even designed his own PCBs.
 He has a great writeup for his project at: https://allgeek.de/2018/01/29/esp8266-neopixel-controller/ (in german).